RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 1. From your identity provider's admin console, [add a new user](https://help.okta.com/en/prod/Content/Topics/users-groups-profiles/usgp-add-users.htm) or edit an existing user's profile.

+    The username configured in the identity provider must match the email address that the SAML user will use to sign in to Redis Cloud.

 1. Enter the Redis Cloud account ID and a [user role]({{<relref "/rc/administration/access-management#team-management-roles">}}) in the **redisAccountMapping** field.

     You can add the same user to multiple SAML-enabled accounts with a comma-separated list: